 - Site levels will be designed 150mm above the adjacent road levels and to direct all overland surface water flows away from the dwellings by following the natural topography and any proposed green corridors. - The proposed development will include a surface water drainage system that will intercept runoff generated within the development.
 This will minimise the risk of flooding to the new buildings and also reduce the incidence of overland flows. - The surface water drainage system will convey flows to the infiltration features on site.
-The surface water flows generated within the development up to and including a 1%AEP45CC will be stored on-site.
+The surface water flows generated within the development up to and including the 1%AEP40CC and 3.3%AEP35CC events will be stored on-site.